fabianmartins/alienattack.workshop/README.md

 ##### [Solution guidance]
 1. Go to your AWS Console, and visit the Lambda service page.
 2. Search for a function named **`<envName>ScoreboardFn`**.
 3. Click on the name of the function.
-You will be taken to the configuration of the lambda function.
+You will be taken to the configuration page of the lambda function.
 4. Check if the information sent from the rebel is correct.
 On the section named *Designer* if you see the message *"Add trigger"*, then the rebel is right.
 The trigger is missing.
 Let's create it.
 5. On the left, click on 'Add trigger'
 6. On the Trigger Configuration, click on the drop down list and type **Kinesis**.
 A section for you to configure the trigger will show up.